Top 10 Best Songs of 2018

 This song shows how Mike misses and grieves for his best friend's death.
 It has very deep and emotional lyrics, which deserve to be at the top.

 This song killed me.
-One second I get the Spotify email notification about it, and the next, I'm a mess, crying on the floor.
+One second I received the Spotify email notification about it, and the next, I was a mess, crying on the floor.

 I was listening to this song today, actually!
 I think it's their best song, even though it's kind of a departure from the band's motivational songs.
 This song talks about people who aren't very good people, gaining recognition with lines like, "You've got to be so cold to make it in this world.
 Yeah, you're a natural."
 Also, Dan Reynolds, the lead singer, has an amazing voice.
 This is my favorite song of 2018.
 11/10.